LiviuLvu/liviulvu.github.io/README.md

 This page was created to serve as personal portfolio.
 Feel free to reuse and modify the layout however you like.
 Customize the fonts and images to your personal content.

-Please star this project if you like it :)

 If you reuse the template its nice of you if you put a link to this repo, but it is not required.